Autonomous Continual Learning for Environment Adaptation of Computer-Use Agents: ACuRL

 \subsection{Iterative RL with Curriculum Learning}

-Traditional reinforcement learning paradigms typically rely on a fixed pool of training tasks throughout the entire learning process or employ filtering strategies to select tasks that provide effective learning signals \citep{yu2025dapo,zheng2025act,Polaris2025}.
-However, these approaches fail to dynamically adjust training tasks based on the agent's evolving capabilities.
-Consequently, overly difficult tasks still remain unsolved due to the lack of intermediate supervision or structured subtasks that enable progressive knowledge acquisition, while tasks that have become trivial continue to be sampled instead of being replaced with more challenging ones.
-As a result, task difficulty fails to keep pace with the agent’s capabilities, hindering effective continual learning~\citep{ladosz2022exploration,diaz-bone2025discover}.
-This issue is particularly pronounced in the CUA domain, where agents usually exhibit weak performance in target environments.
-To address these challenges, we introduce an iterative curriculum RL framework that \textit{dynamically adjusts task difficulty during the agent’s learning progress}.
-Specifically, we train the agent over $N$ iterations, each consisting of $x$ optimization steps.
-At the end of each iteration, we evaluate the agent’s capabilities using the tasks from the current iteration, a process we refer to as \textit{capability evaluation}.
-The evaluation feedback then guides the task generator $G$ to construct curriculum tasks with adjusted difficulty for the next iteration.
+Traditional RL paradigms typically rely on a fixed task pool or filtering strategies to select informative ones~\citep{yu2025dapo,zheng2025act,Polaris2025}, without adapting to the agent’s evolving capabilities.
+Consequently, overly difficult tasks remain unsolved due to limited intermediate supervision, while trivial tasks continue to be sampled instead of being replaced by more challenging ones, hindering effective continual learning~\citep{ladosz2022exploration,diaz-bone2025discover}.
+This issue is particularly pronounced in the CUA domain, where agents usually perform poorly in target environments.
+To address this, we introduce an iterative curriculum RL framework that \textit{dynamically adjusts task difficulty during the agent’s learning progress}.
+Specifically, the agent is trained for $N$ iterations, each with $x$ optimization steps.
+After each iteration, we perform \textit{capability evaluation} on the current tasks, and use the feedback to guide $G$ in generating curriculum tasks with adjusted difficulty for the next iteration.

-\textbf{Capability Evaluation.} At the end of iteration $n$, the agent is evaluated on the task set $T^{(n)}$.
-For each task $t_k^{(n)} \in {T}^{(n)}$, we conduct $m$ rollouts and quantify performance as the mean success rate across these rollouts.
+\textbf{Capability Evaluation.} At the end of iteration $n$, the agent is evaluated on task set $T^{(n)}$.
+For each task $t_k^{(n)} \in {T}^{(n)}$, we conduct $m$ rollouts and quantify performance as the mean success rate across these rollouts. $y_{k,j}^{(n)}$ denotes whether the agent successfully completes task $t_k^{(n)}$ in the $j$-th rollout.